 ‘At its best, publishing is about communicating an idea to its natural audience,’ he says.
 ‘Radio is exactly the same thing.’

-He left his dream job for another dream job in 2009, when he became the programming director of the Wheeler Centre – and its second-ever staff member, after inaugural director Chrissy Sharp.
+He left his dream job for another dream job in 2009, when he became the Head of Programming at the Wheeler Centre – and its second-ever staff member, after inaugural Director Chrissy Sharp.

 In 2011, aged 32 years old, Michael became Director of the Wheeler Centre.